-- informing and involving members in the identification of the key risks facing the council and the actions being taken to manage them; - incorporating the risk management process into service planning processes; - actively identifying and assessing strategic risks on a regular basis; - encouraging staff to be open and honest in identifying risks or missed opportunities; - ensuring that the risk management process is part of all major projects and change management initiatives; - monitoring and reviewing action plans regularly to reduce or control the significant risks via the performance management framework; - recommending to Cabinet the RMS and subsequent revisions thereof.
+- ensuring that the risk management process is effective in identifying and managing risk in the manner which the board has approved. - informing and involving members in the identification of the key risks facing the council and the actions being taken to manage them; - incorporating risk management into the service planning processes; - actively identifying and assessing the nature and extent of the strategic risks facing the organisation on a regular basis; - encouraging staff to be open and honest in identifying risks or missed opportunities;

+- ensuring that the risk management process is part of all major programmes, projects and partnerships and change management initiatives; - monitoring and reviewing action plans regularly to reduce or control the significant risks via the performance management framework; - recommending to Cabinet the CRMS and subsequent revisions thereof.